mathias-ammon/tessif-phd/docs/source/getting_started/introduction.rst

 Goals
 *****
-Tessif aims to be an easy to use energy system simulations handling tool.
-It tries to present a consice and uniform interface to numerous free open source energy system simulation tools.
+Tessif aims to be an easy to use energy supply system modelling tool.
+It tries to present a consice and uniform interface to various free and  open-source energy supply system modelling tools.
 This serves two main purposes:

   1. Lowering the threshold for engineers to use free and open source energy system simulation tools, by using multiple tools through one interface.